Overview

 Printing Costs

 Printing costs are presented per job at the time of printing.
-Students will be presented with a prompt to accept the charges for the job submitted before the student's account is charged.
-Students will be charged to their student account for any balance charged exceeding their printing allotment.
+Students will be presented with a prompt to accept the charges for the job submitted when they go to the printer itself.

 Printing Tips